diogro/expressionVariance-manuscript/main.md

 For example, pleiotropic effects allow selection on one trait to influence the variance of other traits, potentially limiting the direct response to selection [@Wagner1997-hw; @Pavlicev2011-xm].
 The indirect effect of directional selection on variance opens the possibility that the main driver of gene expression variance is not direct selection on variance but indirect effects due to selection on trait means [@Hansen2011-es].
 Furthermore, gene-by-environment (GxE) interactions can also lead to changes in the observed phenotypic variance of gene expression, further complicating the landscape of variation.
-To what extent these different processes shape gene expression variance is an open question.
+To what extent these processes shape gene expression variance is an open question.
-If homogeneous selection across populations is the main driver of gene expression variance, we would expect to have consistently more or less variable genes.
+If homogeneous selection across groups is the main driver of gene expression variance, we would expect to have consistently more or less variable genes.
-If idiosyncratic selection patterns and context-specific environmental interactions are more important, we could observe large differences in gene expression variance across populations.
+If idiosyncratic selection patterns and context-specific environmental interactions are more important, we could observe large differences in gene expression variance across groups.

 Even within individuals, gene expression is also variable across tissues [@GTEx2017-xb].
 To what extent differential expression (i.e., differences in mean expression level) translate into differences in expression variance is not clear.
-Of course, genes that are exclusively expressed in a single cell type or tissue are necessarily more variable in that particular tissue, but differentially expressed genes could also be more variable in a particular context.
+Of course, genes that are exclusively expressed in a single cell type or tissue are necessarily more variable in that particular tissue, but differentially expressed genes could also be more variable in specific contexts.
 For example, stabilizing selection on gene expression could be more intense depending on the role of that gene in a particular tissue, leading to a local reduction in variation that causes differences in variance across tissues.
 Alternatively, expression variation across tissues could be tightly coupled, and in this example, selection in one tissue would lead to a reduction in variance across tissues, resulting in a consistent pattern of variation.
-Regarding tissue-specific gene expression variation, Alemu et al. [@Alemu2014-jo] used microarray data for several human tissues to investigate the epigenetic drivers of gene expression variation, showing that several epigenetic markers were indeed linked to gene expression variation and that these were variable across tissues and between high- and low-variance genes.
+Alemu et al. [@Alemu2014-jo] used microarray data from several human tissues to show that epigenetic markers were linked to gene expression variation and that these markers were variable across tissues and between high- and low-variance genes.

 Here, we use publicly available human gene expression data sets to evaluate how the differences in gene expression variance are structured across independent samples.
 By comparing the gene expression variance measured across many studies, we show that the patterns of gene expression variance are broadly similar across studies and tissues.
-We used the observed similarities across these studies to create a gene expression variance ranking, which orders genes from least variable to most variable.
-We then explored the expected drivers of this gene expression ranking, showing that both cis and trans regulation are involved with the determination of gene expression variance.
+We used the observed similarities across these studies to create an across-study gene expression variance ranking, which orders genes from least variable to most variable.
-Finally, we explored the link between gene expression variance and biological function by leveraging gene ontology annotations, showing that there is a strong functional signal in gene expression variance.
-The most variable genes are associated with responding to and interacting with the environment, while the least variable genes are associated with housekeeping functions.
+We then integrate various functional annotations as well as sequence variation to probe the drivers of this across-study ranking.
+Finally, we explore the link between gene expression variance and biological function by leveraging gene ontology and disease annotations.

 # Results